Post

 • Labor Cost:

-Based on this series of articles, it is estimated that 1 person needs 10 days = 4,800 minutes to complete the work. (~= NT$36,384)
+Following the setup described in this series, it is estimated that 1 person will spend 10 days = 4,800 minutes to complete it. (~= NT$36,384)

-• Equipment and Execution Costs:
+• Equipment and Operating Costs:

-For example, a 6-person team purchasing a brand new Mac Mini: 32G RAM M4 Mini (= NT$40,900)
+For a 6-person team, purchasing a brand new Mac Mini as an example: 32G RAM M4 Mini (= NT$40,900)

 Tool Selection for CI/CD